natenka/natenka.github.io/_posts/2021-06-09-asyncio-links.md

 [asyncio](https://docs.python.org/3/library/asyncio.html) - asyncio is
 a library to write concurrent code using the async/await syntax.

+I've collected links to useful resources on asyncio in one post.
+These are the resources that I liked, but there are still a lot of resources that I have not watched or listened to.
+Almost all materials are in English.

 Articles:

 * [Async IO in Python: A Complete Walkthrough](https://realpython.com/async-io-python/)